ASU/asu-unity-stack/packages/unity-bootstrap-theme/UPGRADE.md

 See README.md for more details about using and extending the Unity Bootstrap 5 theme in your application.

-### ensure fontawesome is included/required/imported
+### Update Unity component markup used by your application.

-### Update Unity design component markup used by your application.
 Most design components' markup changed little or not at all in this update.
 A few to pay close attention to are:

-#### Update Accordion markup
+#### Accordion markup

 - Accordions have deprecated the use of `foldable-card` classes.
 Instead, use `accordion` and `accordion-item` classes.
 - The `foldable-card-header` class has been replaced with `accordion-header` and the `foldable-card-header-button` class has been replaced with `accordion-button`.